CS126SP20/final-project-agpai2/DEVELOPMENT.md

 6. Wrote code to decrease Link's health by a point when in contact with the monster

 7. Working on adding an intro screen, which the user can skip or watch completely before playing the game

+- [x] The user can now either watch the entire game intro and increase its speed by clicking enter